 - Check with the Better Business Bureau

-The Better Business Bureau is a reliable resource you should know how to use when you’re trying to identify scams.
+The Better Business Bureau is a reliable resource you should know how to use when trying to identify scams.
 You can also sign up for their free services and get notifications on your email or phone if anything they think might be worth looking into shows up.
-Ideally, the home buyer you’ll be working with is a BBB accredited business with a good rating.
+Ideally, the home buyer you’ll be working with is a BBB-accredited business with a good rating.

 - Review Online Reviews

 Another tip that is extremely helpful and informative is to take a look at online reviews.
-It’s important to take the time to read what honest customers are saying because you don’t want to fall for any house buying scams!
-If the company doesn’t have any reviews, then you may want to start looking for another home buyer to sell your house to.
+It’s important to take the time to read what honest customers are saying because you don’t want to fall for any house-buying scams!
+If the company has no reviews, you may want to start looking for another home buyer to sell your house to.

 Types of House Buying Scams to Look Out For

-We all know that selling a house can be stressful, so finding someone to buy your home as-is makes you a cash offer and closes on your time frame sounds like a dream come true!
-But there are some scams out there you’ll need to watch out for, and if they sound too good to be true, then maybe they are.
-So the best way to weed out the good from the bad is to learn how to recognize them and avoid them when you’re selling your house.
+We all know that selling a house can be stressful, so finding someone to buy your home as-is, making you a cash offer, and closing on your time frame sounds like a dream come true!
+But there are some scams you’ll need to watch out for, and if they sound too good to be true, then maybe they are.
+So the best way to weed out the good from the bad is to learn how to recognize them and avoid them when selling your house.